 lEONID FINKELSHTEYN PRINCIPAL

-Bassist Leonid Finkelshteyn enjoys an active career as a performer and teacher.
-Currently principal bassist of the North Carolina Symphony, which he joined in 1996, and the Eastern Music Festival Orchestra in North Carolina, since 1999, Finkelshteyn also serves on the faculty of North Carolina State University and the Eastern Music Festival in addition to maintaining a large private studio.
+Double bassist Leonid Finkelshteyn enjoys an active career as a performer and teacher.
+Currently Principal Double Bass of the North Carolina Symphony, which he joined in 1996, and the Eastern Music Festival Orchestra in North Carolina, since 1999, Finkelshteyn also serves on the faculty of the University of North Carolina at Chapel Hill, North Carolina State University, and the Eastern Music Festival, in addition to maintaining a large private studio.

-A committed teacher, Finkelshteyn was invited to give master classes at Yale University and in New York City, for students from Manhattan School of Music and the Mannes School of Music, Penn State, and UNC School of the Arts, among others.
-He makes a point of being involved within his community as well, leading sectionals for local youth philharmonic orchestras and the North Carolina All-State Orchestra.
-In addition, Finkelshteyn works with local music teachers with their double bass students, offering master classes and sectionals.
+A committed teacher, Finkelshteyn was invited to give master classes at Yale University, in New York City for students from Manhattan School of Music and the Mannes School of Music, and at Penn State and UNC School of the Arts, among others.
+He makes a point of being involved in his community as well, leading sectionals for local youth philharmonic orchestras and the North Carolina All-State Orchestra.
+In addition, he works with local music teachers with their double bass students, offering master classes and sectionals.